 The second misconception is that zoning can be approved for a temporary period and then at the discretion of the municipality either extended or terminated.
 On the contrary, Courts have approved temporary approvals only when the use itself is temporary.
-For example, Christmas tree sales are a temporary use and could be authorized for a temporary period, but most uses are established for an assumed permanent period.
-It is acceptable to condition authorization of a permanent activity on its being initiated within a specified time period, say within 6-12 months.
-Once initiated however, that land use is authorized to continue as long as it remains in conformance with the terms of the permit.
+For example, Christmas tree sales are a temporary use and could be authorized for a temporary period.
+However, most land uses are established for an assumed permanent period and must be authorized as such.
+It is acceptable to condition authorization of a land use on its being initiated within a specified time period, say within 6-12 months.
+Once initiated however, that land use is authorized to continue as long as it remains in conformance with the terms of the zoning permit under which it was authorized.